 Now, the skeptical among us could be tempted to think Cagan just knows his audience well.
 PMs have a fuzzier job description than our colleagues in design, engineering, marketing.
 The very fact that we have fewer deliverables than most leave some questioning what it is we actually do all day.
 Meanwhile, the difficulty of measuring a PM’s success (independent from the success of the team they support) makes it tricky to definitively distinguish superb PMs from mediocre ones.
 Hearing that our role is hard is validating.

 But I also think Cagan is onto something.
-I’ve been listening to his talks, reading his posts, and recently picked up his book again (a must-read for all product managers).
+I’ve been listening to his talks, reading his posts, and recently picked up the new second edition of his book, a must-read for all product managers (read our review!).
 The multi-faceted nature of the product manager’s role requires considerable expertise in a number of areas and managing these in parallel.

 When I sat down with productboard founder & CEO Hubert Palan recently, he echoed these ideas in the form of three pillars product managers must master in order to confidently decide what to build next: